hmenager/workflow-is-galaxy-hall/cmsearch-multimodel-wf_workflow_test.md

 https://github.com/hmenager/workflow-is-cwl/issues
 ```

-Each workflow and tools have a dedicated issue (most are closed, but can be reopen if needed).
+Each workflow and tools have a dedicated issue (most are now closed, but can be reopen if new problems are found).

 ### Galaxy-CWL